yhuang85/mandy/build-source/source/physics/quantum-theory-of-fields.rst

 Derivation of the rules
 ^^^^^^^^^^^^^^^^^^^^^^^

-We'll derive the Feynman rules in this section, leaving concrete calculations to the next section.
+We'll derive the Feynman rules, which will establish a diagrammatic framework for calculating S-matrices, in this section, leaving the actual calculations to the next section.

 First, recall the S-matrix formulated in terms of the S-operator :math:`\eqref{eq_s_matrix_power_series_expansion_time_ordered_density}` as follows